 Now, when your project changes hands, well-done technical writing stops being merely a luxury.
 It's a must.
 What if some of the key people working on the project drop out for some time?
 What if a different team takes over?
 What if you outsource parts of the work?
 What if new people join the project part way through?
 Then the lack of decent technical documentation can result in serious delays, unnecessary work, and general turmoil.

 If you take care of your docs at the very beginning, doing technical writing right really pays off.
 It renders things transparent.
 It makes your project more agile and future-proof.
 It also makes things faster, because everybody working on the project knows where they stand.

 Let's say it once again: you are not the user.
 At least not of your product.
 If it's an app for the everyman, peruse this research, which basically concludes: people still don’t know how to use technology.
 If it’s a specialised platform for a specific group, you are not a member of that group (even if you were a member before).
 It’s just the way it is – you can’t be the average listener to a song you’ve written yourself.
 Maybe 20 years later.

 That's where technical writing comes in again – because it’s not just about drafting manuals no one ever reads.
 It’s about making technology accessible.
 Technical writing around your app places the user in the forefront, just like good UX design.
 But it takes technical writing done right to actually help the user deal with real-life problems.
 If you're worried that your technical content isn’t of much use, make it better!
 Look at the big players out there.
 Consider different sorts of output.
 Test your docs like you test your app.
 Monitor the user's needs.

 Technical writing not only enhances your UX design process - it's actually a part of it.
-You can't ignore it if you treat UX seriously.
+This is one of the most important things we have learned in our UX design agency.
+You can't ignore technical writing if you treat UX seriously.